lscoppitto/docs-v3/docs/gettingstarted/ZM1-DB.md

 ### **Unboxing Time!**

-Inside the box, you will find the ZM1-DB, sticker for the DIN rail bar package and the warnings and instructions manual.
+Inside the box, you will find the

+*  ZM1-DB
+*  Sticker for the DIN rail bar package
+*  Warnings and instructions manual

 <figure>
   <a data-fancybox="gallery" href="../img/unbox_zm1db.jpg">